MicrosoftDocs/customer-insights/ci-docs/journeys/compliance-overview.md

 > [!IMPORTANT]
 > Preference pages have been deprecated and may not be available in the future.
 We recommend replacing preference pages with the more flexible preference center.

 Customer Insights - Journeys uses preference pages as another way to manage user consent.
 A preference page is a web page where your customers can change their consent settings for receiving emails and text messages and for tracking.
 You can't create a new preference page.
 Instead, you can customize the language on the page for updating contact point consent as used in Customer Insights - Journeys.
 With the introduction of preference centers, existing preference pages will continue to support users updating their consent.
-However, moving forward, all new compliance profiles leverage the enhanced functionality of preference centers.
+However, moving forward, all new compliance profiles use the enhanced functionality of preference centers.

 Learn more: [Customer Insights - Journeys preference centers](real-time-marketing-preference-centers.md)